STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/2-Calling_DMRs.md

   select(-slope_clusters, -num_cpg)
 ```

+There are 21465 DMRs between female and estradiol

 ## Subset DMRs that are overlapping DMRs between male and female

 * also with 20kb of nearest DE gene